minecraftforum/rules/rules/global/rules.markdown

 ## Section Specific Rules

 Each section (and individual forum) may have individual rules.
-Sectional rules rarely supercede the global rules however they may require your posts to be in made in a specific way or contain information not required in other sections.
+Sectional rules rarely supersede the global rules however they may require your posts to be in made in a specific way or contain information not required in other sections.
 In the event multiple rules conflict, the rule which is most relevant to that section will be applied.

 ## Moderator Action